skotey/vidchatsum/README.md

 **Aural**

-To extract the acoustic word embeddings for the audio feature [Hubert](https://huggingface.co/facebook/hubert-base-ls960) is utilized.
+To extract the acoustic word embeddings for the audio features, [Hubert](https://huggingface.co/facebook/hubert-base-ls960) is utilized.
 Also pitch variance data is extracted using the [TorchCrepe](https://pypi.org/project/torchcrepe/) library.

 **Visual**

-Video extracted can be extracted using a pre-trained [CLIP](https://huggingface.co/openai/clip-vit-base-patch32) model.
+Video features are extracted using a pre-trained [CLIP](https://huggingface.co/openai/clip-vit-base-patch32) model.
 This [repository](https://v-iashin.github.io/video_features/models/clip/) is recommend for use.
 To extract hand gesture information, [MediaPipe](https://github.com/google-ai-edge/mediapipe) can be used.